Wall Street falls in a manic day after briefly dropping more than 10% below its record

 Stocks began tumbling in the morning after Trump said he would double planned tariff increases on steel and aluminum coming from Canada.
 The president said it was a response to moves a Canadian province made after Trump began threatening tariffs on one of the United States' most important trading partners.

 Trump has acknowledged the economy could feel some “disturbance” because of the tariffs he's pushing.
-Asked on Tuesday just how much pain Trump would be willing for the economy and stock market to take, right about when the market was nearing its lows for the day, White House press secretary Karoline Leavitt declined to give an exact answer.
-But she said earlier in a press briefing that “the president will look out for Wall Street and for Main Street.”
+Asked on Tuesday just how much pain Trump would be willing for the economy and stock market to take, White House press secretary Karoline Leavitt declined to give an exact answer.
+But she said earlier in the press briefing that “the president will look out for Wall Street and for Main Street.”

 For his part, Trump said earlier on social media, “The only thing that makes sense is for Canada to become our cherished Fifty First State.
 This would make all Tariffs, and everything else, totally disappear.”

-Stocks pared their losses later in the day, even eliminating them all briefly, after Ontario’s premier said he had agreed to remove the surcharge on electricity that had enraged Trump so much.
-He said he was confident that the U.S. president would also stand down on his own plans for 50% tariffs on Canadian steel and aluminum
+Stocks pared their losses later in the day, even briefly eliminating them altogether, after Ontario’s premier said he had agreed to remove the surcharge on electricity that had enraged Trump so much.
+Trump would afterward say that he would “probably” return the steel and aluminum tariffs on Canada to 25%.

 Tuesday's swings followed more warning signals flashing about the economy as Trump's on -and- off -again rollout of tariffs creates confusion and pessimism for U.S. households and businesses.